QuTech-Delft/qiskit-quantuminspire/docs/hybrid/basics.md

     qi.execute_circuit args:
         circuit: a string representation of a quantum circuit
-        number_of_shots: how often to execute the circuit
+        number_of_shots: how often to execute the circuit raw_data_enabled (default: False): report measurement per shot (if supported by backend type)

     qi.execute_circuit return value:
         The results of executing the quantum circuit, this is an object with the following attributes
             results: The results from iteration n-1.
+            raw_data: Measurement per shot as a list of strings (or None if disabled).
             shots_requested: The number of shots requested by the user for the previous iteration.
             shots_done: The number of shots actually run.
     """